Benefits of a Power of Attorney: Financial Protection for Older Adults

 The Different Powers of Attorney

 Unlike a power of attorney, a conservatorship does cause a loss of autonomy.
 “The court sees this as a last resort,” says Bear.
+This is an option for older people with memory loss issues or a diagnosis of Alzheimer’s disease or dementia.

-Yet, conservatorships may be a way to end manipulation or maltreatment.
+Conservatorships may be a way to end manipulation or maltreatment.
 Most elders don’t want a conservatorship because they think it means they are incapacitated, Ebb says.
 “It mostly means they’re unable to make decisions in their own best interests.”

 Only the court can remove or replace the conservator.
 This safeguards against pressure from the family to change the power of attorney document for their personal gain.
-“They think they should have it all, and they’ll go out and have mom and dad sign a new power of attorney and a lot of times mom or dad may not be competent at that point to make that kind of decision,” Ebb explains.
+“They think they should have it all, and they’ll go out and have mom and dad sign a new power of attorney, and a lot of times mom or dad may not be competent at that point to make that kind of decision,” Ebb explains.

 As for the woman who told Bear she felt like an ATM machine?
 After her grandchildren consistently asked for money, it had become apparent that they were likely using the money for drugs and alcohol, and not simply down on their luck.
-“I wrote a letter to all the family members and said, ‘Whether you like it or not, I’m her lawyer, and everything has got to be run past me,’” Bear says.
+“I wrote a letter to all the family members and said, ‘Whether you like it or not, I’m her lawyer, and everything has got to go past me,'” Bear says.

 “She wasn’t giving up anything.
 She was appointing some tough guys to look out for her.
 And that worked really, really well,” Bear says.
 “She lived the last years of her life protected.”